divnix/digga/README.md

 to provide a generic template repository which neatly separates concerns and allows one to get up and running with NixOS faster than ever.

-Flakes are still an experimental feature, but once they finally get merged, even more will become possible, including [nixops](https://nixos.org/nixops) support.
+Flakes are still an experimental feature, but once they finally get merged even more will become possible, including [nixops](https://nixos.org/nixops) support.